-The camp is situated on the western border of the Kruger National Park.
-It is a small camp that is named after Eileen Orpen who donated the land to SANParks.
+Orpen camp is situated on the western border of the Kruger National Park.
+It is a small camp that is named after Eileen Orpen who donated her farmland to SANParks.

-The area is good for lion, cheetah, honey badgers and leopard as the habitat has wide-open plains covered by sweet grass that attracts many browsers and grazers.
+The area is good for lion, cheetah, wild dogs, honey badger and leopard as the habitat has wide-open plains covered by sweet grass that attracts many browsers and grazers.

 Do you have a great story to tell and photographs to show about your stay at Orpen Camp?
 Please Share them!

 Click below to see contributions from other visitors to this page...

 We have been visiting the Kruger Park on and off for about eight years and we have had only a few lion sightings that have not been great.
 Some were very …